 Outsourcing has become a mainstay in our global economy.
 Large corporations reduce their operation costs by seeking out the same work quality at lower costs.
 By outsourcing, a distance between the business stakeholder and the programmer is created, creating the need for higher quality and more precise analysis, including creation of documents and functional specifications, has risen.
 With this requirement, an increasing demand for business analysts can be witnessed in our information economy.

-Added to this, in a competitive economic landscape, business bodies strive to improve their business processes and reduce costs - Business Analysts are at the center of most of these initiatives.
+Besides, in a competitive economic landscape, business bodies strive to improve their business processes and reduce costs - Business Analysts are at the center of most of these initiatives.

 According to the International Institute of Business Analysis (IIBA), “Business Analysts must analyze and synthesize information provided by a large number of people who interact with the business, such as customers, staff, IT professionals, and executives.
 The Business Analyst is responsible for eliciting the actual needs of stakeholders, not simply their expressed desires.
 In many cases, the Business Analyst will also work to facilitate communication between organizational units.
 In particular, Business Analysts often play a central role in aligning the needs of business units with the capabilities delivered by information technology, and may serve as a ‘translator’ between those groups.”

-Journey to becoming a BA!
+Journey to become a BA!

 A typical Business Analysis course pursued abroad equips you with skill sets to wear many hats - Business Planner, Subject Area Expert, Project Manager, Financial Analyst, Systems Analyst, Organization Analyst, Technology Architect, Process Analyst, Data Analyst, Application Analyst and Application Designer.